How Is Technology Driving The Evolution Of Dermatology Practices?

 by The DermEngine Team on Oct 29, 2018

-Just as with many other fields, dermatology has undergone profound changes in the last decade driven by the advent of new technologies.
-Among major changes is the adoption of refined electronic medical records (EMR) software that support telemedicine services, a field that is estimated to reach $7 billion by 2020.1,2 This article will focus on the latest trends experienced in the dermatology field that are revolutionizing the way practices are offered to patients.
+Just with many other fields, dermatology has undergone profound changes in the last decade driven by the advent of new technologies.
+Among major changes is the adoption of refined electronic medical records (EMR) software that support telemedicine services, a field that was valued at $114.98 billion in 2023 and is expected to grow at a CAGR of 17.96% by 20301.
+This article will focus on the latest trends in technology that are revolutionizing the way dermatology practices can offer services to their patients.

-1. Technology advancements as the driving force of change
+1. Technology advancements are the driving force of change

 • Improved connectivity in EMR software

-The incorporation of technological advancements in dermatology has constituted the power behind the many changes experienced in the field.
-Since its introduction, EMR software have contributed to a consolidated practice management given the improved data handling of computerized systems.
+The incorporation of technological advancements in dermatology has constituted the power behind many changes experienced in the field.
+Since its introduction, EMR software have contributed to consolidated practice management, given the improved data handling of these computerized systems.
 However, remote accessibility and compatibility among a vast number of platforms still remain strong hindrances towards operative workflows.

-As a result, the increase in connectivity features added to modern SaaS systems has brought advanced communication and interoperability to store and utilize patient data.
-Statistics show an expansion of 22% in the adoption of cloud-based EMRs in the United States alone.3 These software offer encrypted remote-accessibility for medical history management and sharing, helping streamline workflows to effectively serve patient.
+Modern SaaS systems have brought advanced communication and interoperability to store and utilize patient data, as a result of these increase in connectivity features.
+Statistics show an expansion of 22% in the adoption of cloud-based EMRs in the United States alone.2 These software offer encrypted remote-accessibility for medical history management and sharing, helping streamline workflows to effectively serve patient.

 • Applied teledermatology services